Lights emit light that mix with the materials and produces a visible result. Light can come from several types of sources in a scene:

 - Bake Mode: When using the light baker, the role of this light can be defined in this enumerator.
 The role will be followed even if the light is disabled, which allows to configure a light and then disable it for baking.

-- Energy: This value is a multiplier for the light, it’s specially useful for High dynamic range and for Spot and Omni lights, because it can create very bright spots near the emissor.
+- Energy: This value is a multiplier for the light, it’s specially useful for High dynamic range and for Spot and Omni lights, because it can create very bright spots near the emitter.

-- Diffuse and Specular: These light values get multiplied by the material light and diffuse colors, so a white value does not mean that light will be white, but that the original color will be kept.
+- Diffuse and Specular: These light values get multiplied by the material light and diffuse colors.
+A white value does not mean that light will be white, but that the material color will be kept.

 - Operator: It is possible to make some lights negative for a darkening effect.